 God knows why Buddy and Jean should get married… God knows… but nobody else seems to.
 With only 12 hours to plan a wedding, Buddy and Jean must prove that love can overcome any obstacle.
 As they encounter exploding wedding dresses, tyrannical fathers, and one stickler of a priest, it’s a bumpy road to the altar for this love-sick couple.
-Set at the beginning of World War II, with the slapstick humor of classic Neil Simon, a younger generation strives to live life by a new set of standards while breaking all the rules in the process.
+Set at the beginning of World War II (and with the slapstick humor of classic Neil Simon), Divinity Place displays a younger generation striving to live life by a new set of standards while breaking all the rules in the process.

 This throws the household into a tizzy.
 Jean’s cousin Ceil, surrogate mother to a brood of cousins and sisters, has to get the house ready in 12 hours.
 Jean’s sister Marguerite insists that they invite their shrewish guardian, Aunt Mary.
 Jean’s best friend Caputo is hugely pregnant.
 And Jean’s brother’s fiancée, Jinx, is fuming— she thought her wedding would go off first.

 The morning of the wedding, Father Brendan, the young priest who agreed to perform the ceremony, has been sent off to the harbor to bless some ships.
 Monsignor Aloysius McDonough, known to all as “Holy Joe,” arrives to announce that no wedding can take place until Buddy signs a form promising he’ll raise their children Catholic.

 But Buddy won’t sign.
 His word has to be good enough.
 And Jean’s behind him.
 No amount of pressure from Holy Joe, or Buddy’s mother (who sneaks down the street while her husband is asleep), can budge Buddy.
 He believes that you have to have faith— in people as much as in God.